 The Minor in Criminal Behaviour allows you to explore the criminal justice system from the individual perspectives of those who contribute to it.
 This includes offenders, victims, the police, judges and juries, expert witnesses and professionals working with offenders in prison, hospital and community settings.

 By choosing the Minor in Criminal Behaviour you will be joining the Department of Criminology, which is dedicated to excellence in teaching and research on crime, criminality and justice.
 The Department is home to some of the UK’s leading experts in criminology, meaning that you will benefit directly from our research which underpins the teaching on this minor.

 The Careers Development Service and Criminology work together to ensure you improve your employability, as well as recognising the skills you have acquired throughout your degree.
 All students will have the opportunity to participate in the Criminal Justice Insights and the Criminal Justice Fast Track, which will enable you to gain volunteering experience, enhance your CV and develop transferable skills.

 Your first year provides you with core foundational knowledge regarding the criminal justice system.
 You will learn about the key agencies involved in delivering criminal justice (including the police, courts, prisons and probation), and you will explore the key historical developments that have shaped the system of criminal justice that we have today.

 - Criminal Justice in Action (double module)

 Your second year builds on this basic grounding in criminal justice via two modules that investigate how psychology influences the criminal justice process.
-You will examine offender behaviour and motivation, methods of catching and convicting serial offenders and police interviewing, as well as explores courtroom decision-making (by judges and juries), the role of expert witnesses and how the most dangerous offenders are rehabilitated in prison, hospital and community settings.
+You will examine offender behaviour and motivation, methods of catching and convicting serial offenders and police interviewing, as well as exploring courtroom decision-making (by judges and juries), the role of expert witnesses and how the most dangerous offenders are rehabilitated in prison, hospital and community settings.

 - Investigative Psychology